Compass Student Services

 Phone: 802-860-2777

-There are lots of options available to assist with the cost of your Champlain College education; we’re committed to helping you and your family navigate these financial aid decisions.
+There are many options available to assist you with the cost of your Champlain College education; we're committed to helping you and your family understand financial aid options.

-Admitted students who have completed an official Free Application for Federal Student Aid (FAFSA) are automatically considered for need-based awards from Champlain College, the federal government, and their state of residency (when applicable) including scholarships, grants, federal work-study, and loans.
-The FAFSA is the only financial aid application required by Champlain College in order for your eligibility for need-based aid to be determined.
+Admitted students who have completed the Free Application for Federal Student Aid (FAFSA) are automatically considered for need-based awards from Champlain College, the federal government, and their state of residency (when applicable) including scholarships, grants, federal work-study, and loans.
+The FAFSA is the only financial aid application required by Champlain College in order to determine your eligibility for need-based aid.

 ***You MUST complete the FAFSA for EVERY YEAR you wish to be reviewed for need-based financial aid***

-All admitted students are also automatically considered for Champlain's merit scholarships and do not require a separate application.
+All admitted students are also automatically considered for Champlain's merit scholarships.

 Types of Aid